Cinnamon-Agency/template-nodejs/README.md

 ## **Conclusion** <a name="conclusion"></a>

 While we have chosen specific tools for implementation, it's essential to highlight that our team remains highly adaptable and flexible to accommodate your unique requirements.
 Our expertise extends beyond the selected tools, allowing us to seamlessly integrate alternative solutions as needed.
 With a focus on collaboration and client satisfaction, we prioritize understanding your needs and tailoring our approach to deliver optimal results.
 Rest assured, our commitment to flexibility ensures that we can effectively adapt to any changes or preferences, ensuring a smooth and successful project collaboration.

-*** TODO
-UNIT TESTING PARAGRAPHG AND DOCUMENTATION PARAGRAPH ADD INT TESTING CONFIG AND  ADD TYPEORM IN CODE
-ESLINT AND PRETTIER DESCIRPTION